tmcgilchrist/study/README.md

 To Read
 ======
- * Functional Programming with Bananas, Lenses,Envelopes and Barbed Wire

  * Cache Oblivious Algorithms and Data Structures by Erik D. Demaine
  * Spanner: Google’s Globally-Distributed Database by various
  * Mio: A High-Performance Multicore IO Manager for GHC